philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.1.1 =
+* FIXED: An issue where openfirst would not work if title tag was set to div
+* FIXED: An issue where title tag setting was not respected when using multiple accordions on one page

 = 2.1 =
 * NEW: Use multiple accordions on a single page!
 Each shortcode will now respect its own individual settings.
 * Now compatible up to WordPress 4.1